likevi-MSFT/notes/JsonConverterForGenericProperty.md

 Output
 ```
 Serialized description, descriptionJson    {"type":"A","p":{"s":"some string"}}
-Serialized deserialized description json   {"type":"A","p":{"s":"some string"}
+Serialized deserialized description json   {"type":"A","p":{"s":"some string"}}
 ```